androbelgica/SOS/docs/Cart&Cook_PRD.md

 ### 3. Delivery/Courier Staff

+-   Receive delivery assignments from admin when orders are marked 'For Delivery'
+-   Get notified of new delivery assignments
+-   View assigned deliveries and update delivery status (see [Delivery/Courier Staff Module PRD](./DELIVERY_COURIER_MODULE_PRD.md))

 For a detailed breakdown of the delivery/courier staff role, dashboard, and workflow, refer to the [Delivery/Courier Staff Module PRD](./DELIVERY_COURIER_MODULE_PRD.md).

 ## 5. Core Features